cestastanford/hdlab-web/_posts/2014-07-31-palladio-release-0-6-0-release-notes.md

 * Graph view nodes can have 0-size in some circumstances
 * Start page design is not responsive
 * Firefox browser presents issues with loading and saving projects
+* Sorting data alphabetically within the list view does not work

 ## Reporting issues